mcwhittemore/node-hooks/readme.md

 * --all-hooks: remove the module from all git hooks
 * --hard: Also removes the module from the project's devDependencies parameter.

+### hooks list

+Lists the hook modules registered with node-hooks.

+### hooks search key words

+does an npm search for modules tagged git-hooks

 ### hooks run {git-hook}

 Runs a hook.